allaway/robert-blog/content/post/2020-08-08-gaggia-steam-mod.en.md

 - better thermal insulation.
 This is the one thing the Gaggia knob does better.
 I thought that the large, airy metal pieces would disperse heat rapidly enough for it to remain cool to the touch, but in reality the metal bits get quite warm especially on a machine that's been on for a while.
 The rubber o-ring gets warm too - not too hot to touch - but would prefer if it was cooler.
 - grippier rubber.
 When the machine is hot, the o-ring can slide a little bit on the pulley.
 In practice, it's not really noticeable, but still would prefer it didn't happen at all.
 I am guessing this is a buna-n o-ring, and am planning on trying a silicone 2 inch I.D. o-ring to see if it works any better.
 - custom parts.
 I'd like it if the hub was a mm or two thinner, and if the d-bore was a little snugger of a fit on the valve shaft.
 I'd also like the pulley to have the exact number of holes (4) that I need, and no more.
 - metric-headed bolts.
 No reason for this other than personal preference.
+Pan-head bolds also might look a little cleaner.

 I hope this was helpful!
 Please feel free to reach out on [twitter](https://www.twitter.org/allawayr) with any questions.